• Art Magazine

 Clothing as a mirror and powerful tool

-Clothing is much more than an outer shell.
-It forms impressions, creates identity and influences both the self -image and perception by others.
-Whether in everyday life, at work or in sports - what we wear has an effect.
+Clothing is far more than just an outer covering.
+It shapes impressions, creates identity, and influences both self-image and how others perceive us.
+Whether in everyday life, at work, or during sports – what we wear has an impact.

 It's not just about style or trends, but about expression, belonging, and inner attitude.
 Clothing can motivate, soothe, empower, or define boundaries.
 It becomes a reflection of personality – but also a tool with which we shape our role in life.

-Anyone who consciously chooses clothes not only designs their exterior, but also their effect on the world.
+Those who consciously choose their clothing not only shape their appearance, but also their impact on the world.

 Joachim Rodriguez y Romero